 How to decide which lift or leveling kit is right for you?

 Deciding which of these lifts is for you will depend on how you drive your 5th Gen 4Runner.
 If your 4Runner is a street princess, you might want to opt for a basic leveling kit.
-If you go on the occasional 4×4 adventure, you should probably look into a mid-level leveling kit or spacer kit with coilovers as this will have the most flexibility on and off-road.
-If you plan to hit some serious trails or go on an overland adventure, you need to look into an Icon lift or Total Chaos Long Travel leveling kit.
+If you go on the occasional off-road adventure, you should probably look into a mid-level leveling kit or suspension kit with coilovers as this will have the most flexibility on and off-road.
+If you plan to hit some serious trails or go on a week-long adventure, you might want to look into an Icon suspension, KING suspension or Total Chaos Long Travel set-up.

 Below are my choices on what I would install given my cruising altitude.